 How can you create a perfect listing for Google Shopping.
 Follow these 3 steps:

-- Create a completeness attribute (see in lesson nº 9) that includes all necessary attributes for the channel where you will be distributing your products.
-In this scenario, Google Shopping ready.
+- Create a completeness attribute (see in lesson #9) that includes all necessary attributes for the channel where you will be distributing your products.
+In this scenario, to make sure you are Google Shopping ready.

-- Create a corresponding Google Shopping ready = 100% smart list, with all products 100% ready for Google Shopping.
-This way you will make sure to send on the right products (and content) to the right channels.
+- Create a corresponding Google Shopping ready = 100% smart list with all of products that are 100% ready for Google Shopping.
+This way you will make sure to send only the right products (and content) to the right channels.

 Here’s a prettier version of the required product attributes suggested by Google:

-As mentioned before, it’s essential to only send out products that are 100% complete, if not Google or any other channel may detect any required attributes that are missing and will bounce the products right back at you.
-So to spare you the trouble of extra work, set up the lists.
-Remember it’s better to post 5 complete products than 50 incomplete ones.
+As mentioned before, it’s essential to only send out products that are 100% complete, if not Google or any other channel may detect required attributes that are missing and will bounce the products right back to you.
+So, to spare you the trouble of extra work, set up the lists before you distribute.
+Remember, it’s better to post 5 complete products than 50 incomplete ones.

-Any further questions on how to create and manage list for any specific channel, just give us a buzz, or... book a meeting ;)
+Any further questions on how to create and manage lists for any specific channel, just give us a buzz, or... book a meeting ;)